LiamTheNinja5/rplace-tk-bot-us/README.md

 ## User script bot

 ### Installation instructions

-before you start, make sure your cooldown has run out!
+You can use something different than Tampermonkey but it will probably not work!

-THIS HAS NOT BEEN TESTED OUTSIDE OF FIREFOX AND TAMPERMONKEY.
-USING SOMETING OTHER THAN TAMPERMONKEY AND FIREFOX MAY RESULT IN ERRORS.
+before you start, make sure your cooldown has run out! <br>

 1. Install the [Tampermonkey](https://www.tampermonkey.net/) browserextention.
 2. Click on this link: [https://github.com/stef1904berg/rplace-tk-bot/raw/master/rplace-tk-bot.user.js](https://github.com/stef1904berg/rplace-tk-bot/raw/master/rplace-tk-bot.user.js).
 If everything went well you'll see Tampermonkey ask you to add it.
 Click **Install**.